 Let’s say your lack of confidence causes you to feel awkward and anxious in social settings.
 Over-committing yourself to a bunch of parties isn’t how to build confidence in that area, or in any other areas that you are struggling with.
 You will only find confirmation for your fears going headfirst into the fire.

-If you struggle with body confidence, for example, try dimming the lights when you are showering and getting dressed.
-This helps you to focus on the overall picture instead of seeing every little detail that makes your mind start racing with negative self-talk.
+If you struggle with body confidence, for example, try installing different lights near mirrors, as some lighting makes us look worse than others.
 As you learn how to build confidence, you will find it easier to expose yourself to things that used to cause you to dread.

 When you are learning how to build confidence, it is so important to remember that how you feel about your progress will determine your overall results.
 If you have a moment, days, or even more extended periods where you fall back into old patterns, don’t get down on yourself.
 Acknowledge your missteps and your feelings, and get back on the horse.
 The more time you spend feeling guilty or thinking that you’ve failed, the more it will halt your progress.